-1. When an amendment to the text of this chapter has been proposed, and when an amendment to the zoning map has been initiated, the Town Planner shall cause the amendment to be expeditiously reviewed by such staff, departments, offices, agencies, or other personnel as he finds appropriate.

-2.In the case of an application for a zoning map amendment, the review shall include an examination of the applicant's proffer statement, if any.
+- 1. When an amendment to the text of this chapter has been proposed, and when an amendment to the zoning map has been initiated, the Town Planner shall cause the amendment to be expeditiously reviewed by such staff, departments, offices, agencies, or other personnel as he finds appropriate. - 2.
+In the case of an application for a zoning map amendment, the review shall include an examination of the applicant's proffer statement, if any.
 The Town Planner, or his designee, may suggest revisions to the proffer statement in order to clarify the proffers volunteered by the applicant.
-In addition, before the application is scheduled for a public hearing before the planning commission, the Town Planner or his designee shall present to the applicant a summary of the findings of the review in order that the applicant may make modifications of hi application should he desire to do so.
-No substantial change shall be made in any proffered condition after the public hearing commences before the Haymarket Town Council, unless it is readvertised in accordance with the provisions of this chapter.

-3. Proposed amendments shall be considered with reasonable consideration for the:
+In addition, before the application is scheduled for a public hearing before the planning commission, the Town Planner or his designee shall present to the applicant a summary of the findings of the review in order that the applicant may make modifications of his application should he desire to do so.
+No substantial change shall be made in any proffered condition after the public hearing commences before the Haymarket Town Council, unless it is readvertised in accordance with the provisions of this chapter. - 3.
+Proposed amendments shall be considered with reasonable consideration for the:

-(a)Existing use and character of the area;

-(b)Suitability of the property for various uses;

-(c)Trends of growth or change;

-(d)Current and future requirements of the Town as to land for various purposes as determined by population and economic studies and other studies;

-(e)Transportation requirements of the community and the Town's requirements for parks, playgrounds, recreation areas, other public services, or the conservation of natural resources and preservation of floodplains; and
+- (a) Existing use and character of the area; - (b)Suitability of the property for various uses; - (c) Trends of growth or change; - (d) Current and future requirements of the Town as to land for various purposes as determined by population and economic studies and other studies; - (e) Transportation requirements of the community and the Town's requirements for parks, playgrounds, recreation areas, other public services, or the conservation of natural resources and preservation of floodplains; and - (f) Conservation of properties and their values and the encouragement of most appropriate use of land throughout the Town.